A Simple Framework Towards Vision-based Traffic Signal Control with Microscopic Simulation: Overview of TrafficDojo

 We make efforts in bridging MetaDrive with SUMO for large-scale traffic simulation.
 While CARLA offers co-simulation with SUMO, it sees limited adoption in the TSC community due to the intricacy of creating custom maps and using them to run simulations in CARLA.
-We offer a more practical choice for researchers to train and test their algorithms and protocols, focusing specifically on the downstream TSC application as an illustrative example.
+We offer a more practical and efficient choice for researchers to train and test their algorithms and protocols, focusing on the downstream TSC application.
+Specifically, our research developments equip TrafficDojo with several key features: \begin{itemize} \item a map manager to facilitate the seamless transformation of road network configurations and the support of importing maps and managing traffic flow. \item a synchronization manager to direct the synchronous creation, updating, and removal of vehicles and pedestrians between SUMO and MetaDrive. \item a traffic signal agent manager takes charge of traffic signal controllers at intersections, responsible for retrieving critical traffic information and making transitions between traffic phases.
+It also provides an interface to adjust the behaviors and actions of traffic controllers, facilitating the exploration of diverse TSC approaches. \item an observer function linked to traffic signals, capturing visual information from a specific viewpoint.
+This functionality enhances data collection capabilities, providing valuable insights into traffic dynamics and contributing to a more comprehensive understanding of the traffic environment through the utilization of visual data. \end{itemize}